waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 Most scripts and some files included in this guide use **DB_DIR** which is the real path to your database directory.
 This has to be manually set to the real path.
-To ease this process I have included yet another script that does that for you and created a new directory with all scripts and files in it.
-The "scripts-DB_DIR" directory has "set_DB_DIR_path.sh" script.
+To ease this process I have included yet another script that does that for you.

-Run "set_DB_DIR_path.sh" script with your real path as an argument and all files in that directory will have "DB_DIR" variable set.
-If the scripts you want to change are not in your current directory, you can pass that directory as second argument to "set_DB_DIR_path.sh".
+Run "set_DB_DIR_path.sh" script with your real path as an argument and all files in the current working directory will have "DB_DIR" variable set.
+If the scripts you want to change are not in your current directory, you can pass that directory as second argument to the "set_DB_DIR_path.sh" script.
+Please note that doing this does NOT guarantee anything, you still need to make sure that the real path is set.

-Please note that doing this does NOT guarantee anything, you still should make sure that the real path is set.
+I have removed duplicat scripts!
+There is only one copy of each.
+Feel free to place scripts in one directory and run "set_DB_DIR_path.sh" there.

 ### Initial Overpass Database: